rickh94/rickhenry.dev/src/blog/posts/2023-06-28-old-app-new-tech.md

 # Silly Goals

 The final site is [Silly Goals](https://sillygoals.com).
 It's basically a goal tracker/kanban application but more whimsical.
-Check it out, see if you like the performance.
+Check it out, see how it feels.
+There are no fancy deployments here.
+It's running in a docker container along with a few other applications on a free server in some Oracle Datacenter.
+(OCI gives you two free VPSs, who knew?)
 You can also look at the [finished code](https://github.com/rickh94/silly-goals).

 This is what I used to build a modern-feeling web application, but sticking to my goals of simplicity and writing **as little JavaScript as possible**.